sindhujabaskar/mesofield/mesofield/examples/custom_procedure_guide.md

 ### 2. Choosing the Right Base Class

-**Use `MesofieldProcedure` when:**
+**Use `Procedure` when:**
 - You want the standard neuroscience workflow (camera recording + encoder tracking)
 - You need to add custom logic to an existing experimental framework
-- You want automatic hardware initialization and cleanup
+- You want automatic hardware initialization and cleanup or full control over the workflow

-**Use `BaseProcedure` when:**
-- You need complete control over the experimental workflow
-- You have a non-standard experimental setup
-- You want to implement a completely custom data collection strategy

 ## Implementation Examples